 My Research

-I believe that the combination of observations (in particular their limitations) and theory (analytical and numerical modeling) provides the best environment for progress in understanding.
+I believe that the combination of observations (in particular understanding of their limitations) and theory (analytical and numerical modeling) provides the best environment for progress in understanding.

 Gamma-ray burst (GRB) afterglows

-Motivated by the emerging observational picture that GRB afterglows with detection up to TeV energies show relatively hard spectra ($ \mathrm{d} \ln N_\gamma/\mathrm{d} \ln E_\gamma \sim -2$), we are investigating scenarios how to extend the spectrum using the radiative signatures of the protons likely to be accelerated in the relativistic shock too.
-Besides the leptonic scenarios like the SSC scenario and the one with the extended synchrotron-component, we also explore scenarios like the proton-synchrotron, a combination of electron and synchrotron components, and scenarios involving the hadronic cascade initiated by the proton-proton interactions in a denser environment like a molecular cloud.
+Motivated by the emerging observational picture that GRB afterglows with detection up to TeV energies show relatively hard spectra ($ \mathrm{d} \ln N_\gamma/\mathrm{d} \ln E_\gamma \sim -2$), we investigated scenarios how to extend the spectrum using the radiative signatures of the protons likely to be accelerated in the relativistic shock too.
+Besides the leptonic scenarios like the SSC scenario and the one with the extended synchrotron-component, we also explore scenarios like the proton-synchrotron scenario, a combination of electron and synchrotron components, and scenarios involving the hadronic cascade initiated by the proton-proton and proton-photon interactions in a denser environment like a molecular cloud.
 To study this I coupled a numerical model for the dynamics of the blast wave to the timedependent, numerical one-zone solver AM³.
-Below you see a preliminary result for the proton-synchrotron scenario.
-The paper is in preparation - stay tuned!
+Below you see an exemplary result for the proton-synchrotron scenario, showing the two dominant components, but also the large number of subdominant photon components (and even the expected neutrino flux) we could track with the AM³ software.
+Check out the paper for more details!

 Counts-level fits to GRB 221009A - arXiv:2308.13854